bit-broker/website/content/en/docs/getting-started/install-local.md

 ### Server Naming and Ports

-For consistency across the system, in local and development mode we use a set of standard _logical server names and ports_ for addressing the three principle API services.
+For consistency across the system, in local and development mode we use a set of standard _logical server name and port_ for addressing the three principle API services.

 This helps with readability and removes ambiguity, since some APIs share resource names.
 Also it reduces confusion, if you start multiple API servers on the same physical machine.